 Governmental Agencies Are Rapidly Adopting DreamFactory

 Governmental agencies around the world are adopting the DreamFactory REST API platform for a variety of innovative purposes.
 The customer might be a foreign country, a state, a province, or a city.
-This whitepaper provides some recent examples of how governmental entities are using the platform.
+This article provides some recent examples of how governmental entities are using the platform.

 Why Are Governments Adopting REST APIs?